Skip to Content

 Lake Louise Gondola Picnic Area

-If you’d like to eat while atop the Lake Louise Summer Gondola, a fun alternative to the Whitehorn Bistro is the set of picnic tables near the viewing platform.
+If you’d like to eat while atop the Lake Louise Gondola, a fun alternative to the Whitehorn Bistro is the set of picnic tables near the viewing platform.
 There are a few picnic tables under umbrella tents, while some picnic tables are exposed to the sun.
 Every table will enjoy amazing mountain views.

 Lake Louise Gondola Hikes

 The second hike atop the Lake Louise Summer Gondola is the Pika Trail to the Ptarmigan Valley Viewpoint.
-This Lake Louise hike is twice as long as the Kicking Horse Pass hike at 3.4 km out-and-back.
+This Lake Louise Gondola hike is twice as long as the Kicking Horse Pass hike at 3.4 km out-and-back.
 Hiking to the Ptarmigan Valley Viewpoint can be steep in spots, but it pays off with a viewpoint much different to the one you get from the top of the sightseeing gondola trailhead.

-The Ptarmigan Valley Viewpoint looks down over the backside of the Lake Louise ski area.
-From this vantage point on a ridge, you enjoy a brand new vista of beautiful Rocky Mountains.
 The valley down below is where the popular Hidden Lake trail is.
-To have an opportunity for not just one, but two incredible Rocky Mountain vistas on a single, easy/moderate hike is an amazing opportunity for visitors to Banff National Park.
+To have an opportunity for not just one, but two incredible Rocky Mountain vistas on a single, easy-to-moderate hike is an amazing opportunity for visitors to Banff National Park.

 We hiked to the Ptarmigan Valley Viewpoint with our two kids during our visit up the Lake Louise Sightseeing Gondola.
 The trail starts on a short section of narrow trail before joining a wider road, which you’ll follow the entire way.
 Though the road got steep at times, this hike was easily manageable with our kids (8 and 5 years old).